Shaan64/Digital-Voltmeter-using-Arduino/README.md

 # Digital-Voltmeter-using-Arduino

-A Digital Voltmeter using an Arduino UNO that safely measures up to 55 Volts
+A simple Digital Voltmeter built using Arduino and an I2C LCD display.
+This project reads an analog voltage using a voltage divider, converts it through the Arduino ADC, and displays the measured voltage on a 16x2 I2C LCD.
+And it can safely measure voltage up to 55 Volts.

+# Features:

+● Measures DC voltage using Arduino analog input
+● Displays ADC value and calculated voltage
+● Uses 100-sample averaging for stable readings
+● Simple voltage divider circuit
+● Output displayed on a 16x2 I2C LCD